 What if you lose your phone, file a cell phone insurance claim, and then find your phone under the couch or in your car?
 You’ve already paid your deductible and started the process with one of the top-rated cell phone insurance providers, so can you cancel it and get your money back?
 In most cases, the answer is yes.
 Keep reading to learn what you should do if you find your lost or stolen phone after filing an insurance claim.

 Most phone insurance policies allow you to cancel your claim within a certain timeframe.
-If you are a Sprint customer, check out our article on how to cancel your Sprint phone insurance protection for all your options.

 Follow these simple steps to learn how to cancel your phone insurance claim after finding your lost or stolen phone.
 Also, remember to always be truthful when filing a claim, so you won’t have to worry about facing cell phone insurance fraud.
 We have a great guide if you need a refresher on how to properly file a phone insurance claim.